jorik041/ModernRobot/README.md

 Contents of client part:
 1) DBEditor.
 A simple application that allows to add a new instrument to DB for next actualization (see instrument settings on finam.ru or in link description downloader module).
 Stable.
 2) Silverlight testing module.
-Client application to get data and run tests on server.
+Client application to get data and test trading strategies on server.
 Stable.
 NO LONGER USED.
 Will be rewritten on ASP.NET.

 Plans for future:
 1) New client part on ASP.NET and minor bug fixes.
-2) APPLY machine learning algorithms on sock data to develop new trading strategies.
+2) APPLY machine learning algorithms on stock data to develop new trading strategies.
 3) Real market trading driver (Alfa-Direct integration planned)
 4) Real trading realization on server.